heroiclabs/nakama-docs/docs/social-realtime-chat.md

 Users can chat with each other 1-on-1, as part of a group, and in chat rooms.
 Messages can contain images, links, and other content.
 These messages are delivered immediately to clients if the recipients are online and stored in message history so offline users can catch up when they connect.

-Every message which flows through the realtime chat engine belongs to a topic which is used internally to identify which users should receive the messages.
-Users explicitly join and leave topics when they connect.
-This makes it easy to selectively listen for messages which they care about or decide to "mute" certain topics when they're busy.
-Users can also join multiple topics at once to chat simultaneously in multiple groups or chat rooms.
+Every message which flows through the realtime chat engine belongs to a channel which is used internally to identify which users should receive the messages.
+Users explicitly join and leave channels when they connect.
+This makes it easy to selectively listen for messages which they care about or decide to "mute" certain channels when they're busy.
+Users can also join multiple channels at once to chat simultaneously in multiple groups or chat rooms.

-There are 3 types of topic:
+There are 3 types of channel:

 1. A chat room is great for public chat.
 Any user can join and participate without need for permission.
 These rooms can scale to millions of users all in simultaneous communication.
 This is perfect for live participation apps or games with live events or tournaments.